Bedford County, Pennsylvania: 19th century

 In the late 19th century, the Bedford Springs Hotel became an important site for wealthy vacationers.
 It was built near natural springs that had been important to the Native Americans for hundreds of years.
 During the administration of President James Buchanan, he moved much of his administration to the hotel, which became the informal summer White House.
 The U.S. Supreme Court met at the hotel once.
 It was the only time that the high court met outside of the capital.

 During the late 19th century, the county had a population boom, with the number of people doubling between 1870 and 1890.
 Railroads constructed through the town connected the county with the mining industry.
 The story of the Lost Children of the Alleghenies originates from Blue Knob State Park in the county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1017 sqmi, of which 1012 sqmi is land and 4.6 sqmi (0.5%) is water.
 It has a humid continental climate (Dfa/Dfb) and average monthly temperatures in Bedford borough range from 28.1 °F in January to 72.0 °F in July.
+Bedford County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.